lipetsk-digital/HomeLibraryAI/README.md

 Book data:
 - `photo_filename`: str - relative path to file with original photo on S3 storage of the book cover
+- `cover_filename`: str - relative path to file with extracted photo on S3 storage of the book cover
-- `cover_filename`: str - relative path to file with original photo on S3 storage of the annotation page
+- `brief_filename`: str - relative path to file with original photo on S3 storage of the annotation page
 - `title`: str - book's title
 - `authors`: str - authors of the book
 - `authors_full_names`: str - full names of authors of the book